10 Fall Health Tips

 Healthy Living This Fall

 1. Fall Cleansing: I have read that the best times of year to do a general body detox are the spring and fall.
 There are many different cleanses available that incorporate juices, specific foods and spices, and/or supplements.
-Some of the supplements for a cleanse include: n-acetyl cysteine (NAC)vitamin Cglutathione, and/or MSM.
+Some of the supplements for a cleanse include: n-acetyl cysteine (NAC), vitamin Cglutathione, and/or MSM.
 (Note: When detoxing, it is recommended to start slowly and work your way into it.)

 2. Enhance Immunity: We can help boost our immune systems with a variety of healthy foods and supplements.
 We should increase our intake of foods rich in vitamin C, carotenoids, zinc, and antioxidants and can also add in supplements, including probioticsomega-3svitamin D3vitamin A, vitamin Cvitamin Eselenium, and zinc.